jhonasiv/workwork/README.md

 - [ ] Add git_files support for workspace with Telescope
 - [ ] Better manage your workspaces via a window
 - [ ] Store current select workspace so it will be remembered and autoloaded at startup
+- [ ] Integrate with session management plugins
+- [ ] Integrate with dressing
+- [ ] Support a default `finder` (right now fd or find)
+- [ ] Support fzf-lua (this is a bit down the priority list, I didnt quite get how to have a good UX with its keymaps)
 - [ ] ?

 # How Workwork?